Valued C + X

 Description

-View and relation to people as representatives of their tribe or social group.
+View and relation to people as representatives of their social group or collective.

-Society envisioned as preserving established structures and hierarchy.
+Society envisioned as preserving hierarchy and in-group cohesion.

-Subordination of individual thought, identity, and action to collective norms and authority.
+Alignment of individual thought, identity, and action with collective authority.

 Negative extreme: totalitarianism.